Sign Up for a Free Account

 Prospective series reveal an incidence of peripheral neuropathy of 5% to 60%, depending on the disease stage and neuropathy definition (212; 32; 91; 99; 07; 193; 65).
 A study of 252 patients enrolled in a pre-HAART trial of HIV-infected individuals with memory complaints and CD4 counts less than 300 found a prevalence rate of 20% for asymptomatic neuropathy and 35% for symptomatic neuropathy.
 The estimated incidence rate of symptomatic distal sensory neuropathy was 36% after 12 months and 52% after 24 months (193).
 In the age of HAART therapy, the same group found the 1-year incidence of symptomatic distal sensory neuropathy decreased to 21% (194).

 In a cross-sectional study from Uganda, among 800 participants (400 HIV- and 400 HIV+), neuropathy was present in 13% of the participants.
 Neuropathy was more common in HIV+ patients (19% vs. 7%, respectively).
 Older age significantly increased the risk of neuropathy in patients with HIV infection (192).
-HIV-infected pediatric patients are also vulnerable for peripheral neuropathy.
+HIV-infected pediatric patients are also vulnerable to peripheral neuropathy.
 In rural South Africa, 182 HIV-infected children on antiretroviral therapy were assessed for peripheral neuropathy.
 Symptoms of neuropathy were present in 48 children (28%), and signs were noted in 25 children (14%).
 A diagnosis of peripheral neuropathy was confirmed in 42 children (24%).
 Risk factors were co-trimoxazole prophylaxis and didanosine use (166).
 In another cross-sectional study, which included 383 Tanzanian HIV-positive children, peripheral neuropathy was detected in 14.1% of the children.
 Low CD4 cell count, high viral load, an ART regime containing a non-nucleoside reverse transcriptase inhibitor and protease inhibitors, and exposure to isoniazid predicted peripheral neuropathy in these children (03).

 When approaching the diagnosis and management of these complications, it is essential to determine four things: (1) the specific localization of the lesion (ie, spinal cord, nerve root, plexus, peripheral nerve, or multiple peripheral nerves); (2) the staging of the HIV infection (determined by the total CD4+ lymphocyte cell count, the total HIV viral load, and the patient’s clinical condition); (3) the patient’s medication regimen; and (4) the presence of concomitant disease processes.